 Connecting via USB

 You will most likely need a USB to Lightning converter, this is sold by Apple under the name “Camera Connection Kit”.
 For some devices (such as the Seaboard) an additional powered USB hub may be required.

-MIDI is the industry standard protocol for connecting controllers to synthesisers.
-More sophisticated instruments such as the Seaboard RISE use an extension to MIDI called MPE (Multidimensional Polyphonic Expression) to provide additional gestures such as polyphonic glide, pressure and slide.
+MIDI is the industry standard protocol for connecting controllers to synthesizers.
+More sophisticated instruments such as the Seaboard RISE use an extension to MIDI called MPE (MIDI Polyphonic Expression) to provide additional gestures such as polyphonic glide, pressure and slide.
 MPE uses standard MIDI messages over multiple MIDI channels in order to provide completely independent polyphonic control.